Katherine Lynch

-Katherine Lynch is an Irish television personality from County Leitrim.
+Katherine Lynch (born 1973) is an Irish television personality from County Leitrim.
 She has had several television series broadcast on RTÉ Two, with titles like Working Girls, Wonderwomen and Single Ladies.
 Lynch also participated as a bainisteoir in the second series of the RTÉ One's Celebrity Bainisteoir.
 She is said to have established a following among the Irish gay community.